Post

 # Runner Label - Use GitHub Hosted Runner macos-15 to execute the job

-# If it is a Private Repo, charges apply; macOS machines are the most expensive (10 times), and running it 10 times may reach the 2,000 minutes free limit
+# If it's a Private Repo, it will be charged based on usage, and macOS machines are the most expensive (10 times), possibly reaching the 2,000 minutes free limit after running 10 times

 # It is recommended to use a self-hosted Runner